Back to policies

 What we think

-1. Make the “basic salary” of all members of parliament no more than a 6th year nurse ($87,000) with all increases pegged to the nurses Award.
+- Make the “basic salary” of all members of parliament no more than a 6th year nurse ($92,000) with all increases pegged to the nurses’ Award.

-2. Abolish all “additional salaries” on top of the “basic salary”, such as the extra $214,368 received by the premier.
+- Abolish all “additional salaries” on top of the “basic salary”.

-3. Make all MPs divest themselves of any and all direct stock market or other financial and trading market investments as a condition of taking office.
+- Force MPs to divest themselves of any and all direct stock market or other financial and trading market investments as a condition of taking office.

-4. Make all MPs divest themselves of any residential properties in excess of two as a condition of taking office and ban them from collecting rent on any other properties.
+- Force MPs to divest themselves of any residential properties in excess of two as a condition of taking office and ban them from collecting rent on any other properties.